NautilusTrader

 • Quick, on-the-fly messaging without defining custom classes.

-• Broadcasting alerts or flags as primitive data (int, float, or str).
+• Broadcasting alerts or flags as simple primitive values.

 • Easy API integration with straightforward methods (publish_signal, subscribe_signal).